10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Tooling.md

 ## Tools on `hifive_unleashed` node

-This is compute instance is hifive unleased board and it has all the packages ONLY for RISC-V architecture.
+This compute instance is Sifive's HiFive Unleased board and it has available packages ONLY for RISC-V architecture.

 **Operating System:** Fedora 32 (Rawhide)